Servilia (mother of Brutus)

 Servilia (c.
 100 BC – after 42 BC) was a Roman matron from a distinguished family, the Servilii Caepiones.
 She was the daughter of Quintus Servilius Caepio and Livia, thus the maternal half-sister of Cato the Younger.
 She married Marcus Junius Brutus, with whom she had a son, the Brutus who, along with others in the Senate, assassinated Julius Caesar.
 After her first husband's death in 77 BC, she married Decimus Junius Silanus, and with him had a son and three daughters.

 She gained fame as the mistress of Julius Caesar, whom her son Brutus and son-in-law Gaius Cassius Longinus would assassinate in 44 BC.
 Her affair with Caesar seems to have been publicly known in Rome at the time.
 Plutarch stated that she in turn was madly in love with Caesar.
-The relationship between the two probably started in 59 BC, after the death of Servilia's second husband although Plutarch implied it began when they were teenagers.
+The relationship between the two started no later than 63 BC, although some argue it began in 59 BC, after the death of Servilia's second husband.
+Plutarch implied it began when they were teenagers.

 Biography

 Early life

-Servilia was a patrician who could trace her line back to Gaius Servilius Ahala, and was the of Livia and Quintus Servilius Caepio.
+Servilia was a patrician who could trace her line back to Gaius Servilius Ahala, and was the eldest child of Livia and Quintus Servilius Caepio.
 Her parents had two other children, a younger Servilia and a Gnaeus Servilius Caepio; her father also likely had another son named Quintus Servilius Caepio from an earlier marriage.
 They divorced when she was three or four, and her mother then married Marcus Porcius Cato.
 From this union, Servilia's half-brother, Cato the Younger, and half-sister, Porcia, were born.

 However, her mother and stepfather both died before 91 BC.
 As a result, Servilia, her younger siblings, and her half-siblings were all brought up in the house of their maternal uncle, Marcus Livius Drusus.
 He was assassinated during his tribunate in 91 BC, in his own atrium, when Servilia was nine.
 Her father was ambushed and killed in the immediately ensuing Social War, a war triggered by Drusus' assassination, mere months after her uncle's murder.
 After this she was probably brought up either by her other maternal uncle Mamercus Aemilius Lepidus Livianus, her maternal grandmother Cornelia or her paternal aunt Servilia.
 At adulthood, Servilia became legally independent and gained a considerable estate.

 Servilia truly had great influence on her half-brother Cato the Younger.
 He was considered to be tough and wild as a child, which frames Servilia as his equal in those respects.

 As a young girl belonging to Roman ruling class, Servilia would have been well educated.
 She likely would have been taught to read, write, sing, dance, and play an instrument.
 She would have read poetry, epics, and histories.